In the name of Allah, the Gracious, the Merciful

 This transformation has not only contributed to the proliferation of sexual promiscuity and an epidemic of sexually-transmitted diseases, but also to legal confusion as ‘consent’ is often subjective and is difficult to define and establish as a matter of law.
 Consent may or may not be stated outright in any sexual encounter, it may be implicitly understood by one party and not another, it may be withdrawn after the fact upon reflection, or it may be lied about.
 Matters become all the more confusing when the consumption of alcohol and drugs is involved, placing liberal policy-makers in the difficult position of reconciling the legal protection afforded to extramarital sex and alcohol use with the vagueness of consent.

 Historically, Muslims considered sex to be lawful in only two cases: marriage and concubinage.
 Concubinage is no longer valid due to the unanimous abolition of slavery, making marriage the only contemporary lawful outlet for sexual activity.
 These boundaries are clearly defined and more objective as a legal basis than ‘consent.’
 Therefore, the discussion of consent as a matter of law is less relevant to Muslims who adhere to Islamic teachings.
 By confining sex to marriage and avoiding alcohol or drugs, Muslims are secure from the legal and moral anarchy that the sexual revolution has unleashed.
+And because ‘consent’ is a very modern issue in terms of the law, the early Muslims did not discuss it explicitly.

 Source: al-Umm 5/203